fluxcd/flagger/docs/gitbook/usage/webhooks.md

 ## Manual Gating

 For manual approval of a canary deployment you can use the `confirm-rollout` and `confirm-promotion` webhooks.
 The confirmation rollout hooks are executed before the pre-rollout hooks.
+For manually approving traffic weight increase, you can use the `confirm-traffic-increase` webhook.
 Flagger will halt the canary traffic shifting and analysis until the confirm webhook returns HTTP status 200.

 For manual rollback of a canary deployment you can use the `rollback` webhook.